The Sure Thing: Development

 The origins of the film came from an experience writer Steven L. Bloom had while attending Brown University.
 During this time, his best friend was attending Emory University in Atlanta, Georgia and was constantly recounting the good times he was having, which Bloom felt left out of.
 Out of pity over his situation his friend arranged for him to meet a sure thing over spring break, so Bloom found a ride through a ride board and drove to Atlanta with a number of other students.

 Casting

 When casting for the part of Walter "Gib" Gibson began, director Rob Reiner initially refused to meet with John Cusack because the actor was under-aged.
 Casting directors Jane Jenkins and Janet Hirshenson convinced Reiner to audition Cusack, after which Reiner knew he had to have him for the part.
 At the time Anthony Edwards was seriously being considered for the lead, but after Cusack got the part, Edwards was offered the best friend role instead.

-At the time of his casting, Cusack was still 16 and had not yet graduated from high school, so producer Roger Birnbaum had to go to court to have him emancipated.
+At the time of his casting, Cusack was still 17 and had not yet graduated from high school, so producer Roger Birnbaum had to go to court to have him emancipated.
 During the filming of the movie (March–April 1984), Birnbaum then became Cusack's legal guardian.

+Reiner cast Daphne Zuniga in the role of Alison Bradbury; she commented in a 2025 interview that he was inspired to cast in her in the part because she "reminded him of someone he was in love with or had a crush on in college."

-Robert Bauer played the same character, Moke, in two Rob Reiner movies, This Is Spinal Tap (1984) and this one.
+Robert Bauer played the same character, Moke, in two of Reiner's films: This Is Spinal Tap (1984) and this one.